singnet/dev-portal/docs/development/mpe-example.md

 The following logic when we ran the treasurer server:
 * The treasurer server asks the etcd to send the latest state of the channel, and increments the nonce of the channel.
-* Daemon(s) can continue to work with the client without any confirmation from the treasurer or blockchain.
+* Daemon(s) can continue to work with the client without any confirmation from the treasurer or Blockchain.
 * The treasurer sends on-chain transactions to claim funds and increases the nonce of the channel (close/reopen channel).